 Public health insurance is simple: people employed in a German-based company and under 55 years of age are eligible without further questions , and the rest need to prove their insurance history in the EU/EEA, as stated in eligibility requirements.
 Pre-existing health issues are not relevant at all.

-To join comprehensive private health insurance, individual needs to be generally healthy, apart from having sufficient earnings mentioned above.
+To join comprehensive private health insurance, an individual needs to be generally healthy, apart from having sufficient earnings mentioned above.

 Is there a difference between providers within the same system?